nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_DYNAMIC_ROUTING.md

 ### Modify Route to Pass State as Props

-In this solution your link looks the same.
+For this option your link looks the same.

 ```js
 <Link className="card-link"